 |Deuter Futura Vario 45+10L SL||Yes||4 lbs 7 oz||230|

 |Gregory Amber 60||No||3 lbs 9 oz||180|

 |Gregory Maven 55||No||3 lbs 6 oz||230|

 |Osprey Ariel AG 55||Yes||4 lbs 14 oz||290|

 |The North Face Banchee 50||Yes||3 lbs 5 oz||199|

 The North Face Women’s Banchee 50 is a female-specific multi-day backpack with an adjustable-length ventilated frame, women’s-specific shoulder straps, and adjustable hip-pockets that can be moved forward or back along the hip belt to give you a custom fit.
 The thing I like the best about this pack is the body hugging fit and the lumbar pad in the hip belt which prevents the pack from slipping down my hips and making my shoulders sore.
 While the curved frame makes the main compartment of the Banchee more of a challenge to pack, the abundance of external pockets makes it easy to keep frequently used gear more accessible.
 While everyone has different preferences in backpacks, I really think this pack is a keeper, and that the fit is a home run.
 I’ve been using an Osprey Exos for multi-day trips and the Women’s Banchee 50 is much more comfortable.

-The North Face provided a backpack for this reviewEditor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+The North Face provided a backpack for this reviewEditor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches